adampgiles/CI_PP4_SD/README.md

 ##### Post Model
 The Post model contains data on the user's Developer Profile Posts.
  - Contains the following fields: title, author(Foreign Key), publish_date, content, image.

+## Technologies Used

+### Languages

+- HTML
+- CSS
+- Javascript
+- Python
+- Django

+### Frameworks, Libraries & Tools

+- [Am I Responsive](http://ami.responsivedesign.is/), used to create a devices mock-up image.
+- [Balsamiq](https://balsamiq.com/), used to create wireframes.
+- [Bootstrap 5](httpshttps://getbootstrap.com/docs/5.2/getting-started/introduction/balsamiq.com/), used to style the website pages.
+- [Favicon.io](https://favicon.io), used to create the site favicon.
+- [Font Awesome](https://fontawesome.com/), used for all site icons.
+- [Git](https://git-scm.com/), used for version control within VSCode to push the code to GitHub.
+- [GitHub](https://github.com/), used to store project code.
+- [Google Fonts](https://fonts.google.com/), used to acquire the site's font.
+- [Lucidchart](http://lucidchart.com), used to create database design diagrams.
+- [WC3 Validator](https://validator.w3.org/), [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/), [Wave Validator](https://wave.webaim.org/), [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and [Am I Responsive](http://ami.responsivedesign.is/), used to test the site's code, performance, accessibility and responsiveness.